 - In ZombiU, The Prepper seriously believes that the Queen is one of them.

-- The Snakemen in X-COM are human-sized snake-like aliens with rapid reproduction times and appear about midway through the game.
+- The Snakemen in X-COM: UFO Defense are human-sized snake-like aliens with rapid reproduction times and appear about midway through the game.
 In XCOM: Enemy Unknown, the Thin Men are a reptilian species that have been genetically-modified to resemble humans in order to serve as infiltration units.
 Video Game/XCOM wheeled out the Vipers, a race of sexy lady snakes, the Thin Men's true form.

 - When they don't resemble Insectoid Aliens, the Space Pirates occasionally have elements of this, particularly in the first Metroid Prime.
 This may be tied into the fact that two of their leaders, Ridley and Kraid, are both very reptilian, being a dragon and a Godzilla-like Kaiju respectively (at least since Super Metroid; the very first game had concept art portraying Ridley as some weird multi-eyed bug creature and Kraid as having fur).